There’s a hugely successful book that you’ve probably heard of and may have read called The 7 Habits of Highly Effective People by Stephen Covey.

 Habit 1: Shift Happens!
 Prepare for it.

-By now, I am sure many readers will be familiar with Tim Lister’s wise comment that: “Risk management is how adults manage projects.”
+By now, I am sure many readers will be familiar with Tim Lister’s wise comment: “Risk management is how adults manage projects.”

 So, get into the habit of thinking in terms of risk.
 See the possibility of failure in every part of your plan.
 It’s too easy to study a plan – especially one you have created – and see the risks as variances to the plan.
 But what about sudden bends or alternate routes?